ati-ozgur/course-python/course-content/recursion.md

 ### Fibonacci

+### Tree structures

+- Most tree structures.
+For example going through a family tree and searching files in operating system.

 ### Files in a folder

+1. getting list of files and directories in a given directory and going deeper in existing directories to search for a given text or filename.
 Consider a folder in operating system.
 Starting from a this base folder, print names of all files in this folder.
 If this folder contains sub folder, you need also print file names in sub folder too.